 Albuquerque, NM 87131

 Innovator DisclosuresDr.
-Arora has not indicated whether he has financial interests or business/professional affiliations relevant to the work described in this profile.
+Arora has not indicated whether he has financial interests or business or professional affiliations relevant to the work described in this profile; however, information on funders is available in the Funding Sources section.

 ResultsThe program significantly enhanced community-based providers’ knowledge, skills, and abilities related to hepatitis C, leading to high levels of provider satisfaction and enhanced access to care for patients.